rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ### Obtain an SSL certificate

 Proxmox automatically generates a self-signed certificate, but we will instead use a certificate from our own organisation.
-This process will be different depending on where the certificate is acquired from.
+This process will be different depending on where the certificate is acquired from, so the details provided here won't  apply to everyone.

 #### Generate CSR and private key